KMGi Group: Software and services

 In 2000, the company began selling retail software and by 2004, KMGi had $1.4 million in sales of software.
 Part of the company's marketing plan included the distribution of free anti-spam software to consumers who watched a 30-second commercial.
 KMGi also created WebPresentations, a producer of online product demonstrations.
 In 2004 KMGi released SeePassword, a program that allowed users to recover hidden or lost passwords from Internet Explorer.
 In 2005, KMGi formed a subsidiary called Publicity Guaranteed, public relations firm.
-In 2010, KMGi then formed a subsidiary called WikiExperts, which creates and repairs English Wikipedia articles for companies or advises them on how to create articles themselves.
+In 2010, KMGi then formed a subsidiary called WikiExperts, which says that it creates and repairs English Wikipedia articles for companies, or advises them on how to create articles themselves.
 At the time of WikiExperts' creation, Konanykhin suggested that Wikipedia should use advertising to generate more revenue and pay "qualified experts" to improve its content.

 In 2011 KMGi released TransparentBusiness software, which allows employers or clients to monitor the activity of those working for them on computers via a cloud-supported activity monitor and screenshots.
 In 2012 TransparentBusiness received the PC World Latin America Rising Star Award for the Best Cloud Computing Solution for Enterprise.